Video report by ITV News Correspondent Rebecca Barry

 "I think people will inevitably draw the contrast with the lack of rapidity in dealing with cases involving anti-Semitism," he said.

-He revealed the news on Twitter earlier on Tuesday, saying: "Sad and disappointed to receive email expelling me from @uklabour - particularly on a day leadership finally seems to be moving to the right place on Brexit, not least thanks to tactical voting by party members, including MPs, councillors and peers who back @peoplesvote--uk."
+He revealed the news on Twitter earlier on Tuesday, saying: "Sad and disappointed to receive email expelling me from @uklabour - particularly on , not least thanks to tactical voting by party members, including MPs, councillors and peers who back @peoplesvote--uk."

 Mr Campbell added: "I am and always will be Labour.

 "I voted Lib Dem, without advance publicity, to try to persuade Labour to do right thing for country/party."

 He's made no secret of his support for a second, so-called People's Vote, and of his criticism of how Jeremy Corbyn has been running the party.

 A Labour Party spokesman said "support for another political party or candidate is incompatible with Party membership".